OndraZizka/csv-cruncher/README.md

 CSV Cruncher - query and process your CSVs using SQL.
 ====================================================

-A tool which treats CSV files AS SQL tables, and exports CSV files using a SQL `SELECT` statement.
+A tool which treats CSV files as SQL tables, and exports CSV and JSON files using a SQL `SELECT` statement.

 <img src="./docs/images/icon.png" align="left" style="float: left;">